-Five species of Homoptera were found, including an endemic species of plant hopper of the genus Nesosydne, abundant on Dubautia.
-The Acacia psyllid, Acizzia uncatoides (Ferris & Klyver) were uncommon.
+Six species of Homoptera were found at HO, including an endemic species of plant hopper of the genus Nesosydne, abundant on Dubautia.
+The non-indigenous Acacia psyllid, Acizzia uncatoides was common.
+Also common was an unidentified plant hopper (family Cicadellidae.